 Counseling really is for everyone.
 Whether you are struggling with your direction in your career or feeling disconnected in your relationships, having marital or family conflicts, struggling with your self-esteem, or just feeling a bit lost in life, counseling offers skilled support for getting through any problem.

-Some common benefits from counseling are:
+Some common benefits of counseling are:

 - Being more able to identify problems and unhelpful patterns in your life